kisspread/notes/docs/Tools/03ReparentcorruptedBP.md

+---
-title:UE5 Reparent corrupted BP comments:true
+title: UE5 Reparent corrupted BP
+comments:  true
 ----

 When we rename a BP, or move a BP to another folder, it will be corrupted, and not able to open and edit, The BP asset shows its parent as "None".